race2infinity/The-Documentation-Compendium/README.md

 + [Acknowledgements](#acknowledgements)

 ## 🤔 Why must you document your project? <a name = "why_document"></a>
++ It doesn’t matter how _good_ your software is, because if the documentation is not good enough, people will not use it.
+Even if for some reason they have to use it because they have no choice, without good documentation, they won’t use it _effectively_ or the way you’d like them to
-+ **THE MAJORITY OF PEOPLE GLANCE AND LEAVE.** Make it pretty so that it's easier for them to star before they leave.
-The more stars you have, the likelier it is that serious developers will use your repo.
++ THE MAJORITY OF PEOPLE GLANCE AND LEAVE.
+Make it pretty so that it's easier for them to _star_ before they leave.
+The more stars you have, the likelier it is that serious developers will use your repo
 + You will be using your code in _6 months_.
 Code that you wrote 6 months ago is often indistinguishable from code that someone else has written
 + You want people to use your code because you think that others might find it useful.
 However, people need to _understand why_ your code might be useful for them, before they decide to use it
 + You want people to _help out_.
-If you don’t have documentation, you will _miss out_ on a whole class of contributors.
+If you don’t have documentation, you will _miss out_ on a whole class of contributors
 + You want to be a _better_ writer

 ## 🚦 The DO's and DON'Ts of Documentation<a name = "dos_and_donts"></a>